PrysPlugins/redirect-emails-on-staging/README.txt

 1. Upload the `redirect-emails-on-staging` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin through the "Plugins" menu in WordPress

-Advanced installation (`mu-plugins` directory):

-1. Upload *just* the `redirect-emails-on-staging.php` file to your `/wp-content/mu-plugins/` directory
-2. That's it... the plugin is already activated!
-Take a look under Plugins > Must Use

 == Frequently Asked Questions ==

 = Where do I find the Site Admin email? =